Deepika-Sharma08/Object-detection-MRCNN-Yolo/README.md

 ### Challanges using Open CV
-- If an image, products are placed behind each other, depth of the product is difficult to estimate using present algorithm and it is not able to pick if there is empty space in front of product in second row.
+- If in given image, products are placed behind each other then depth of the product is difficult to estimate using present algorithm and it is not able to pick if there is empty space in front of product which is placed in second row.
 It can be fixed using depth based filter.
 - If there other objects in the image like floor, roof, human.. algorithms is failing to seperate the two using canny edge detection,,, which of course is not a right tool for seperating the objects.

 `For separating objects, CascadeClassifier can be trained for various possible objects in the image for separating objects of interest vs other objects.`
 - if product box contains black color logo which is very large or product box itself is black color, thresholding based approach tend to classify such objects as background.
+More adaptive ways to binarise the images is required.

 ### Other methods tried